mmarengo/jwst_offset/README.md

 - pySIAF
 - coronographic_offset_ta

-This last module has been developed by Jonathan Aguilar and is available at https://github.com/STScI-MIRI/coronagraphy_offset_ta
+This last module has been developed by Jonathan Aguilar and is available at:

+https://github.com/STScI-MIRI/coronagraphy_offset_ta

 ## Description ##